-- (a) One vote in respect of each U.S. Dollar Ordinary Share held by the shareholder; - (b) 1.6 votes in respect of each Sterling Ordinary Share held by the shareholder; and - (c) In respect of a Share of a class denominated in any currency other than U.S. Dollars or Pound Sterling held by the shareholder, such number of votes per Share of such class as shall be determined by the Directors in their absolute discretion upon the issue for the first time of shares of the relevant class.
+- (a) One vote in respect of each U.S. Dollar Ordinary Share held by the shareholder; - (b) 1.6 votes in respect of each Sterling Ordinary Share held by the shareholder; and - (c) In respect of a Share of a class denominated in any currency other than U.S. Dollars or Sterling held by the shareholder, such number of votes per Share of such class as shall be determined by the Directors in their absolute discretion upon the issue for the first time of shares of the relevant class.

-The Directors may effect distributions of capital proceeds attributable to the Ordinary Shares to holders of Ordinary Shares by issuing B Shares of a particular class pro-rata to their holding of Ordinary Shares of such class.
+The Directors may effect distributions of capital proceeds attributable to the Ordinary Shares to holders of Ordinary Shares by issuing B Shares of a particular class to holders of Ordinary Shares of a particular class pro-rata to their holding of Ordinary Shares of such class.